 We can share project with other FAIR Wizard users or even external collaborators.
 We can access all the sharing option by clicking the Share button in the top right.

-There are different roles how we can share the project that can access different project features:
+There are different roles in the project that can access different features: